RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 The first time a case arguing that the "boards of censors" interfered with the First Amendment rights of people who displayed the films or wanted to see them, the United States Supreme Court said: I beg your pardon?
-Movies are NOT speech.
+Movies are *not* speech.

 ### *Mutual Film Corp. v.
 Industrial Commission of Ohio*